CS-SI/eodag/docs/index.rst

 :raw-html:`<a class="reference external image-reference" href="https://mybinder.org/v2/git/https%3A%2F%2Fgithub.com%2FCS-SI%2Feodag.git/master?filepath=docs%2Fnotebooks%2Fintro.md" rel="nofollow"><img src="https://mybinder.org/badge_logo.svg" type="image/svg+xml"></a>`
 :raw-html:`<a class="reference external image-reference" href="https://github.com/CS-SI/eodag" rel="nofollow"><img src="https://img.shields.io/github/stars/CS-SI/eodag?style=social" type="image/svg+xml"/></a>`

-**One and only one way to search for and download Earth Observation products.**
+**EODAG (Earth Observation Data Access Gateway) is a command line tool and a Python package for searching and downloading remotely sensed images while offering a unified API for data access regardless of the data provider.**

 |

-EODAG gives you an easy way to access data from more than 10 providers, with more than 50 different product types (Sentinel 1, Sentinel 2, Sentinel 3, Landsat, etc.) that can be searched for and downloaded.
+EODAG gives you an easy way to access products from more than 10 providers, with more than 50 different product types (Sentinel 1, Sentinel 2, Sentinel 3, Landsat, etc.) that can be searched and downloaded.

 .. glossary::